-The Wirrarri Information Centre plays the “Diamantina Spirit”, a 55 minute film on the way of life in the remote & isolated Diamantina, which includes interviews with locals.
+The Wirrarri Information Centre plays the “Diamantina Spirit”, a 55-minute film on the way of life in the remote and isolated Diamantina, which includes interviews with locals.

 Grab a fishing rod:

-Try your luck and throw in a line to see if you can catch a Yellow Belly or Black Brim in the Birdsville Billabong.
+Try your luck and throw in a line to see if you can catch a Yellow Belly or Black Brim in the Diamantina River at the Old Crossing.

 Enjoy a ‘coldie’:

-Order a drink and take a look around Birdsville Hotel’s Dining Room, Lizard Bar and Public Bar at the paraphernalia, photos and history displayed throughout.
+Order a drink and take a look around Birdsville Hotel’s Dining Room, Lizard Bar, and Public Bar, and all the historical items, paraphernalia, photos and history on display.